Billie Jean King: 1977

 King spent the first three months of the year rehabilitating her right knee after surgery in November 1976.

 In March 1977, King requested that the Women's Tennis Association (WTA) exercise its right to grant a wild card entry to King for the eight-player Virginia Slims Championships at Madison Square Garden in New York City.
-Margaret Court, who finished in sixth place on the Virginia Slims points list, failed to qualify for the tournament because she did not play enough Virginia Slims tournaments leading up to the championships.
+Margaret Court, who finished in sixth place on the Virginia Slims points list, had left the tour due to her fourth pregnancy and thus failed to qualify for the tournament because she did not play enough Virginia Slims tournaments leading up to the championships.
 This left a spot open in the draw, which the WTA filled with Mima Jaušovec.
 King then decided to play the Lionel Cup tournament in San Antonio, Texas, which the WTA harshly criticized because tournament officials there had allowed Renée Richards, a transgender athlete, to enter.
 Chris Evert, Martina Navratilova, and Betty Stöve (president of the WTA) criticized King's decision because of Richards's unresolved and highly controversial status on the women's tennis tour.
 Evert said she was disappointed with King and that until Richards's status was resolved, "all of the women should stick together."
 Navratilova said, "Billie Jean is a bad girl pouting.
 She made a bad decision.
 She's mad because she could not get what she wanted."
 Stöve said that if King had wanted the competition, "[T]here are plenty of men around here she could've played with.
 She didn't have to choose a 'disputed' tournament."
 The draw in San Antonio called for King to play Richards in the semi-finals had form held; however, Richards lost in the quarterfinals.
 King eventually won the tournament.

 At the clay court Family Circle Cup in late March, King played for the last time her long-time rival Nancy Richey Gunter in the first round.
 King won 0–6, 7–6, 6–2.
 She defeated another clay court specialist, Virginia Ruzici, in the second round before winning only one game from Evert in the final.